 Just about everyone has trapezius trigger points.
-In most cases they can be treated simply and effectively for relieving headaches.
+In most cases they can be treated simply and effectively for relieving head, neck and shoulder pain.

-In addition to compression techniques, we often use the following muscle energy techniques (MET's) to target the treatment areas (taught bands).
+In addition to compression techniques, we often use the following muscle energy techniques (MET's) to target the treatment areas (taught bands/trigger points).

 MET Treatment of Right Upper Trapezius

 The therapist places the right upper trapezius in a position of bind, and asks the patient to either side bend the cervical spine to the right or elevate the right shoulder.